 On top of the dozens of scholarships the university offers its students, our department gives awards every year to its own students to recognize them for their achievements.
 Specific information about scholarships will be available at a later date.

 Ready to Apply?

-Are you interested in pursuing a bachelor's degree in family and consumer sciences?
+Are you interested in our program?
 The first step is to apply as an undergraduate student to Ball State University.

 Place matters, and that is particularly true on our beautiful campus—our size, our people, our culture, and our amenities.
 Come see it for yourself by scheduling a visit through hour Office of Undergraduate Admissions.
 Of if you’d rather speak directly to someone in our department, feel free to call or email us.